-A. Equipment for Measuring Sway
+B. Equipment for Measuring Sway

-Sway is horizontal translation and is measured at both ends of the bridge by any accurate method.
+Sway is horizontal translation and is measured by any accurate method.
 A suggested method is to suspend plumb bobs from the sway target points and measure sway from points marked on the ground.

-B. Equipment for Measuring Deflection
+C. Equipment for Measuring Deflection

 Deflection is vertical translation and is measured at four points by any accurate method.
-Precision of 0.001 inch is recommended.
-LVDT's and dial gauges have been used successfully.

-C. Decking
+D. Decking

-The decking is steel bar grating identified as W-19-4 (1 x 1/8).
-The dimensions of a piece of grating are approximately 3'6" x 2'11-3/4" x 1".
+Preferred decking is steel bar grating identified as W-19-4 (1 x 1/8).
+The dimensions of a piece of grating are approximately 3'6" x 2'11-3/4" x 1" and the weight is approximately 50 pounds.
+However, the host may provide a different type of decking with the same dimensions.
 Grating has significant bending strength only in the direction of the main bars, which are 3'6" long.
 The grating will be installed with the main bars perpendicular to the length of the bridge, creating a roadway that is 3'6" wide.
 Therefore, support for the grating is needed for the edges that are parallel to the length of the bridge, but not for the edges of the grating that are perpendicular to the length.

-D. Load
+E. Load

 2500 pounds total.
 The load should be supplied in uniform pieces of size and weight that may be handled safely.
 When in place, the load should not provide significant stiffness in the longitudinal direction of the bridge.
-The recommended load consists of 25-pound lengths of $5 \times 5 \times 5/16$ steel angle placed perpendicular to the length of the bridge.
+The recommended load consists of 25-pound lengths of 5 x 5 x 5/16 steel angle placed perpendicular to the length of the bridge.
 Sacks of material, containers of liquid, concrete blocks or jacking systems could be used.
 Decking is not included as part of the 2500 pound load.